-- 11.16.1 delivered to the Shareholder's address as appearing in the register; or - 11.16.2 sent using an electronic medium in accordance with COLL. - 11.17 Any notice or document served by post is deemed to have been served on the second Business Day following the day on which it was posted. - 11.18 Any document left at a registered address or delivered other than by post is deemed to have been served on that day. - 11.19 Any document or notice to be served on, or information to be given to a Shareholder, must be in legible form.
-For this purpose, any form of legible form which: - 11.19.1 is consistent with the ACD's knowledge of how the recipient of the document wishes or expects to receive the document; - 11.19.2 is capable of being provided in hard copy by the ACD; - 11.19.3 enables the recipient to know or record the time of receipt; and - 11.19.4 is reasonable in the context. - 11.20 The ACD must obtain the prior approval of Shareholders by extraordinary resolution for any proposed change which constitutes a "fundamental change".
-This is a change or event which: - 11.20.1 changes the purpose or nature of the Company; - 11.20.2 may materially prejudice a Shareholder; - 11.20.3 alters the risk profile of the Company; or - 11.20.4 introduces a new type of payment out of the Scheme Property. - 11.21 The ACD must give prior written notice to Shareholders of any proposed change which constitutes a "significant change".
-This is a change or event which is not fundamental, but which: - 11.21.1 affects a Shareholder's ability to exercise his rights in relation to his investment; - 11.21.2 would reasonably be expected to cause the Shareholder to reconsider his participation in the Company; - 11.21.3 results in any increased payments out of Scheme Property to the ACD, or an associate of the ACD; or - 11.21.4 materially increase other types of payment out of the Scheme Property;
+- 11.31.2 is capable of being provided in hard copy by the ACD; - 11.31.3 enables the recipient to know or record the time of receipt; and - 11.31.4 is reasonable in the context. - 11.32 Changes to the Company are classified as fundamental, significant or notifiable. - 11.33 The ACD must obtain the prior approval of Shareholders by extraordinary resolution for any proposed change to the Company which constitutes a "fundamental change".
+This is a change or event which: - 11.33.1 changes the purpose or nature of the Company; - 11.33.2 may materially prejudice a Shareholder; - 11.33.3 alters the risk profile of the Company; or - 11.33.4 introduces a new type of payment out of the Scheme Property. - 11.34 The ACD must give prior written notice to Shareholders of any proposed change which constitutes a "significant change".
+This is a change or event which is not fundamental, but which: - 11.34.1 affects a Shareholder's ability to exercise their rights in relation to their investment; - 11.34.2 would reasonably be expected to cause the Shareholder to reconsider their participation in the Company; - 11.34.3 results in any increased payments out of Scheme Property to the ACD, or an associate of the ACD; or - 11.34.4 materially increases other types of payment out of the Scheme Property;

-the notice period must be a reasonable length and must not be less than 60 days.
+The notice period must be a reasonable length and must not be less than 60 days.

-11.22 The ACD must inform Shareholders in an appropriate manner and timescale of any notifiable changes that are reasonably likely to affect, or have affected, the operation of the Company.
+- 11.35 The ACD must inform Shareholders in an appropriate manner and timescale of any notifiable changes that are reasonably likely to affect, or have affected, the operation of the Company.
 This is a change or event, other than a fundamental or significant change, which a Shareholder must be made aware of unless the ACD concludes the change is insignificant.
 The appropriate manner and timescale of notification will depend on the nature of the change or event.
-An appropriate manner of notification could include the information being included in the next report of the Company.
+An appropriate manner of notification could include the information being included in the next report of the Company. - 11.36 Changes to the investment objective and policy of the Company will normally require approval by Shareholders at an extraordinary general meeting if the changes alter the nature or risk profile of the Company, or on giving 60 days' notice to Shareholders where the changes do not alter the nature or risk profile of the Company.
+In exceptional circumstances, changes may be made to the investment objective and policy of the Company with no minimum period of notice where these are for clarification purposes only.
+In all cases, changes may only be made to the investment objective and policy following notification to the